stackforge/pecan/docs/source/quick_start.rst

     serving on 0.0.0.0:8080, view at http://127.0.0.1:8080

-The location for the configuration file and the argument itself are very flexible--you can pass an absolute or relative path to the file.
+The location for the configuration file and the argument itself are very flexible - you can pass an absolute or relative path to the file.

 .. _python_based_config: